xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 ### Possible Solutions

-* Resolved with version 8.2.2.200-RC1 and newer.

 * Clean your system from `Citrix Client Tools` _AND_ `XCP-ng Client Tools` to create a clean state.
 * Then install the Client Tools from scratch.

-See the [XenClean guide](#fully-removing-xen-pv-drivers-with-xenclean) below for instructions.
+See the [XenClean guide](/vms/#fully-removing-xen-pv-drivers-with-xenclean) for instructions.

 ## Not all PV drivers are correctly installed